-The state, through the Health Care Authority (HCA), administers an agent multi-employer other post-employment benefit plan.
+The State, through the Health Care Authority (HCA), administers a defined benefit other post-employment benefit (OPEB) plan that is not administered through a qualifying trust.
 The Public Employees Benefits Board (PEBB), created within the HCA, is authorized to design benefits and determine the terms and conditions of employee and retired employee participation and coverage, including establishment of eligibility criteria for both active and retired employees.
-Programs include medical and dental insurance.
+Benefits purchased by PEBB include medical, dental, life insurance and long-term disability insurance.